econoalchemist/SeedSigner/06_Sparrow-Wallet.md

   <img width="500" src="assets/sparrow02.png">
 </p>

+## Step 4: Finalize Import
-Step 4: Back in Sparrow Wallet, once you scan the animated QR codes, you can name your new wallet and add an optional password.
+Back in Sparrow Wallet, once you scan the animated QR codes, you can name your new wallet and add an optional password.
 Be careful not to confuse this password with your passphrase.
 This password in Sparrow Wallet is just to encrypt the wallet file on your PC.

 <p align ="center">
   <img width="500" src="assets/sparrow03.png">
   <img width="500" src="assets/sparrow04.png">
 </p>

+## Step 5: Receiving bitcoin
-Step 5: Once your node finishing scanning for any transactions (automatic process), you will be at your wallet home screen in Sparrow Wallet.
+Once your node finishing scanning for any transactions (automatic process), you will be at your wallet home screen in Sparrow Wallet.
 If you click on the `Receive` tab on the left-hand side of the interface, you will see the first address on your SeedSigner that you can deposit some bitcoin to.

 <p align ="center">
   <img width="500" src="assets/sparrow05.png">